MozeBaltyk/UpOnLAN/README.md

 4. redeploy - redeploy uponlan container
 5. logs - display logs from uponlan container
 6. connect - connect to uponlan container
-7. test - test pxe boot with a kvm domain
+7. test - test if pxe server is reachable and boot with a kvm domain
 8. network - check kvm/podman networks info
 ```